Learning Outcomes

 On the indemnity basis, only costs that are reasonable are allowed, and any doubt is resolved in favour of the receiving party.
 Proportionality is not required.

 The standard basis is the default.
-Indemnity basis is used where the court disapproves of a party’s conduct or where there are contractual or other reasons.
+Indemnity basis is used where the court disapproves of a party’s conduct (including, for example, unreasonable refusal to engage in ADR), or where there are contractual or other reasons.
+Part 36 costs consequences may direct indemnity basis for costs incurred after the expiry of the relevant period where the claimant obtains a judgment at least as advantageous as their offer.

 A defendant has acted unreasonably throughout proceedings.
 The judge orders costs against the defendant on the indemnity basis.
 The claimant claims £50,000.
 The judge finds all items reasonable and allows the full amount.